 WA Fisheries Department research published in June 2014 suggests between 3,400 and 5,400 great white sharks inhabit coastal waters between Victoria and WA's North West Cape.

 The WA Department of Fisheries and the government are well aware that a majority of great white attacks occur during the whale migration season in winter and spring.
 The charts below are extracted from A correlation study of the potential risk factors associated with white shark attacks in Western Australian waters published in November 2012.

 Frequency of attacks vs season and victims’ activities

 Validated white shark records July 1994 – July 2012

-There have been only two shark attack fatalities in summer since 1995, one by a great white, yet the government and media ignore the whale season correlation so the public is unnecessarily frightened from swimming and exercising during summer.
+There have been only three shark attack fatalities in summer since 1995, two by great whites, yet the government and media ignore the whale season correlation so the public is unnecessarily frightened from swimming and exercising during summer.